TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Flex/Examples.rst

 ====================

-The Data Structure for a FlexForm can also be loaded in the :sql:`pi_flexform` field of the :sql:`tt_content` table by adding the following to in the TCA Overrides of an extension:
+The Data Structure for a FlexForm can also be loaded in the :sql:`pi_flexform` field of the :sql:`tt_content` table by adding the following in the TCA Overrides of an extension:

 ..  code-block:: php